ericxsun/Chimera4j/README.md

 Check out the [tests](https://github.com/SocialIntelligence/Chimera4j/blob/develop/src/test/java/io/carpe/hyperscan/wrapper/ChimeraTest.java#L22).

 ## What's the current state of the code?
-Code is just a proof of concept that we can use Hyperscan 5 with Java.
+Code is just a proof of concept that we can use Hyperscan 5 and Chimera with Java.
 We need to validate that's compatible with *all* PCRE regexes before committing to a full development.

 Be wary of the following pitfalls:
-- 1. Be afraid of the `.dylib` files I stuck in the resources folder.
-- 1. Be afraid of the `.so` file I stuck in the resources folder.
-It doesn't even do anything right now.
-- 2. This library is currently only tested on OSX, hopefully I'll be able to use Docker to test out linux functionality soon.
-- 3. If you want to get it to work on linux, it's likely you'll need to build Hyperscan WITH Chimera then pack the resulting files into an `.so` file and stick it in the resources with the current file.
+1. Be afraid of the natives.
+I built the darwin ones on my personal computer, the linux ones I built in [docker](https://github.com/SwiftEngineer/hyperscan/blob/312ac4f3df034c3bf429cdde9da15eadb8df1216/Dockerfile).
+If you get any errors, these natives are likely the cause.
+Since they run very differently depending on the hardware you are running on, make sure to test your production environments, or better yet, keep this library out of production altogether.
+1. The `libchimera.so` and `libchimera.dylib` filenames are a bit misleading.
+In truth, they are actually dynamic libs that link chimera, hyperscan and PCRE together into a FAT executable.
-- 4. The pure Hyperscan `.dylib` file in here is useless, but I'm leaving it in because the code references it in a ton of places.
+1. The pure Hyperscan `.dylib` file in here is useless, but I'm leaving it in because the code references it in a ton of places.
 All the functionality it provides is duplicated in the `chimera.dylib`.